 Ladakh is not just a place for thrill-seekers and adrenaline junkies but also a paradise for those seeking spiritual peace.
 There are numerous yoga classes and meditation courses during the summer season.
 Ladakh is marked by many monasteries, prayer walls, and Stupas.
 One of the popular sightseeing tours is of three monasteries, namely Spituk, Hemis, and Thiksey.
 Despite being a Buddhist majority, Ladakh people live in peace with their Hindu and Muslim neighbours.

 Festivals in Ladakh

-Ladakh is also known as a land of Festivals.
+Ladakh is also known as the land of Festivals.
 They hold numerous Festivals in various monasteries.
-These Festivities are famous for their colorful costumes, mask dances, and everyone is in a jolly mood.
-Winter is a fantastic time to visit Ladakh, if you want to witness some festivals when it is not crowded, some hotels will still be open, and rooms should be easy to book, the flights should be a lot less expensive as well.
+These Festivities are famous for their colourful costumes, mask dances, and everyone is in a jolly mood.
+Winter is a fantastic time to visit Ladakh, if you want to witness some festivals when it is not crowded, some hotels will still be open, and rooms should be easy to book, the flights should be a lot less expensive.
 The hotels that open during the winter have made heating arrangements.
 Some of the Monasteries that hold the winter festivals are Thiksey, Chemrey, Spituk, and Matho.